 I'm currently writing this blog during the COVID-19 pandemic.
 Since mid-March, many massage therapists have been out of work.
-And all over social media in various FaceBook groups, they are expressing their apprehension about going back to work and putting their hands on clients.
+And all over social media in various FaceBook groups, many therapists are expressing their apprehension about going back to work and putting their hands on clients.
 That's ONE thing I don't have to worry about because I use my feet to work on clients!

 When I explain what Ashiatsu is to potential clients, I tell them Ashiatsu massage is a form of barefoot massage where the therapist uses their feet instead of their hands to do the massage.
 It's just a different tool.
 Sometimes I go into a little detail about the parallel ashiatsu bars on the ceiling used for support and the ability to provide more pressure.
-I try to explain it based on their issues and how barefoot massage can address their specific chronic pain needs.
-If you are a client looking for more info about Ashiatsu and what it looks like at our Bull City Soles Massage & Bodywork studio in Durham, NC read our What is Ashiatsu blog.
+I explain it based on their issues and how barefoot massage can address their specific chronic pain needs.
+If you are a client looking for more info about Ashiatsu and what it looks like at our Bull City Soles Massage & Bodywork studio in Durham, NC, read our What is Ashiatsu blog.

 Ashiatsu massage extended my bodywork practice and transformed it far beyond my imagination.

-I've been a Rolfing®.
-Structural Integrator for the past 12 years, but I started as a massage therapist 28 years ago.
+I've been a Rolfing® Structural Integrator for the past 12 years, but I started as a massage therapist 28 years ago.
 I was 86 pounds, working on 300 lb clients, and they would tell me that my massages were the best and deepest they'd ever had.
-Ten years into my career, I started experiencing the occasional sore thumbs and thoracic outlet syndrome symptoms depending on my workday.
+Ten years into my career, I started experiencing the occasional sore thumbs and thoracic outlet syndrome symptoms, depending on my workday.
 Then I was rear-ended for the THIRD time since high school.
 Every day after that, I was suffering from numb hands and arms and neck pain.
 I knew that my career as a massage therapist was in jeopardy.

 Have you ever wondered how you were going to get through a full day of 5-6 deep tissue massages?
 Do clients continually ask for deeper pressure when you're giving them all you have?